-Further leveraging its experience and capabilities in video content creation and brand communication, the Group made every effort in its content marketing business with video content development and production as its core and also continued to explore the development potential of its content marketing business.
-Focusing on the market demand of household consumption, we deeply integrated brand communication and creative content through tailor-made content services for different types of customers.
+Further leveraging its experience and capabilities in video content creation and brand communication, the Group made every effort in its content marketing business with video content development and production as its core by deeply integrating the brand communication and creative content.
+In the year under review, staying focused on the market demand of household consumption, we offered tailor-made content services to customers of all kinds.
 We helped customers realize their brand communication value through live interaction, short videos, content placement, program planning, animation development, promotional activities and other creative forms of content with characteristics.
-This in turn supplied us with more experience and ability of FMCG brand operation.
+This, in turn, brought us more solid synergy between content marketing business and brand operation management.